masspern/Estrazione-della-linea-di-riva-da-satellite/README.md

-# Estrazione della linea di riva da satellite
+# Shoreline semi-automatic extraction from multispectral satellite images with  R
 Shoreline extraction from Pleiades images using R